malzarah/DW8086/Background Research/Background Research and RQs.md

 ## The Study Organism and Phenomenon

 ## The kind of decisions, interventions, or actions that analysis results could support
+The analysis can help to determine which people should be offered free land for cultivating.
+The decisions and actions that can be taken based on the analysis will help to determine how to optimize resource usage.
+To prevent from land and natural resources from contamination analysis will help to monitor lands and determine when and whom to offer.

 ## References